Pei-Ling2024/pei-ling2024.github.io/_projects/7_project.md

 # Method

 <span style="font-size:24px">
 We first extracted the layer activations from DNNs.
-Here, we chose PlaceNet, which is a CNN model that has the same archeteture as AlexNet but trained on scenes.
+Here, we chose PlaceNet (Zhou et al., 2017), which is a CNN model that has the same archeteture as AlexNet but trained on scenes.
 A one-exemplar training SVM method is used to determine the contribution of each image.
 That is, one image was trained per category at a time.
 </span>